Kervedex/Nicla/README.md

 # Nicla
-This project uses a Nicla Sense Me board and the following C++ code.
+//This project uses a Nicla Sense Me board and the following C++ code.
 You can use Arduino to upload the code to the Nicla Sense Me board.
-The step detection is still in development, but it's works, not perfectly but it's works.
+//The step detection is still in development, but it's works, not perfectly but it's works.

 #include "Arduino.h"
 #include "Arduino_BHY2.h"